mucute-qwq/NodeApp/README.md

 # NodeApp
-An Android Node.js IDE, aiming to create your awesome pieces of software conveniently
+An Android Node.js IDE, aiming to create your awesome pieces of software conveniently.